bobheadxi/bobheadxi.github.io/content/_posts/2022-10-10-investing-in-development-of-devx.md

 It became hard to find out what tooling was available, how each script was configured, and how to extend them and add to them - hindering progress in our tooling.

-That’s why we started `sg`, Sourcegraph’s developer tool, to become the centralized home for all development tasks.
+That’s why we started `sg`, Sourcegraph’s developer tool, to become the centralised home for all development tasks.

 `sg` started as a single command to run Sourcegraph locally in March 2021 - today it features over 60 commands covering all sorts of functionality and utilities that you might need throughout your development lifecycle: